WingsDevelopment/reports-poc/README.md

 - [x] Summarize Content button: AI summarizes existing report content
   - This adds text at the end
 - [x] Reorder reports manually using **dnd-kit** (drag & drop)
+      - this is not saved to the local storage like everything else!
 - [x] Responsive and accessible UI built with **Material UI**

 ### State Management